sympower/sympower-actions/README.md

 ### release-new-version

-`release-new-version` is meant as default workflow that builds, tests, analyses a Java/Kotlin Gradle project and publishes all the relevant artefact, Docker images, pact contracts etc. This workflow is aware whether the branch it is operating on main/master branch or on some development branch.
-If the branch is not main/master, then the workflow will not publish any release artefacts.
+`release-new-version` is meant as default workflow that builds, tests, analyses a Java/Kotlin Gradle project and publishes all the relevant artifact, Docker images, pact contracts etc. This workflow is aware whether it is operating on main/master branch or on some development branch.
+If the branch is not main/master, then the workflow will not publish any release artifacts.

 This workflow calls following composite actions:
 * [setup-build-environment](https://github.com/sympower/sympower-composite-actions/blob/main/README.md#setup-build-environment)